istvanfedak/spot-buddy/docs/gitGuide.md

 whereby: <name> is the name of the remote server (the name you gave it during remote add)
          <branch> is the name of the branch you want to pull from (if you want to pull from the main branch use branch name "master")

-### example: git pull gitlab master
+### example: git pull origin master

-At this point if the git repository requires permissions to pull from (this one does) it would ask you for your username and password, this is the same username/password as you use on gitlab
+At this point if the git repository requires permissions to pull from (this one does) it would ask you for your username and password, this is the same username/password as you use on github

 ## USING GIT: